RichardAth/Projects/BigIntCalculator/readme.txt

 Additionally, the option to use YAFU (Yet Another Factorisation Utility) instead of Msieve or the built-in ECM and SIQS has been added.
-The conclusion is that for numbers up to about 95 digits YAFU is generally significantly faster than Msieve but for larger numbers it relies on ggnfs.
+The conclusion is that for numbers over about 60 digits YAFU is generally significantly faster than Msieve but for larger numbers > about 95 digits it relies on ggnfs.

 The source for YAFU was obtained from https://sourceforge.net/projects/yafu/files/1.24/ (use green button to download version 1.34)